freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete my_first_directory from /tmp directory
+Script to change working directory to previous one